cgallay/GraphSymmetries/index.md

 <figure class="half">
     <a href="docs/images/iso_graph_1.png"><img src="docs/images/iso_graph_1.png"></a>
     <a href="docs/images/iso_graph_2.png"><img src="docs/images/iso_graph_2.png" align="middle"></a>
-    <figcaption>Figure 2: Example of two isomorphic graphs. <br/> Credit: <a href="https://en.wikipedia.org/wiki/Graph_isomorphism">Wikipedia</a></figcaption>
+    <figcaption>Figure 2: Example of two isomorphic graphs. <br/> Credits: <a href="https://en.wikipedia.org/wiki/Graph_isomorphism">Wikipedia</a></figcaption>
 </figure>
 </div>

 ### Invariance in graphs
 Some domain like graphs are by construction anisotropic.
 Basically, in those space there is no notion of ordering.
 In the graph domain each node has a set of neighbouring nodes but there is no way to tell from those nodes which one is located left or right, as those notion simply doesn’t exist.
 This is important to consider when designing a network to work on graph data.
 A reordering of the node (or renaming) doesn’t change the graph.
 When this is the case we say that graphs are isomorphic to each other (See Figure 2) .
 We want two isomorphic graphs to have the exact same output when evaluated by a [Graph Convolutional](https://tkipf.github.io/graph-convolutional-networks/) Neural Network (GCNN).
 This impose GCNN to be invariant to permutation of the neighbouring nodes.
-Invariance being a special case of equivariance where the output doesn’t change at all.
 In our case, working with 2dGrid graph, this translate into invariance to rotation and mirroring as shown below.
 {: .text-justify}

 ### Underlying graphs